Brown-NOAA/NOAA-PMEL-OME_Organismal_Subsampling_Tissue_Extraction_Protocol_BeBOP/NOAA-PMEL-OME_Organismal_Subsampling_Tissue_Extraction_Protocol.md

 ### Summary

 The NOAA PMEL Ocean Molecular Ecology (OME) follows guidance set by the [Introduction to Developing DNA Reference Barcode Sequences](https://doi.org/10.5281/zenodo.14867762) to collect and subsample organisms.
-Nucleic acid extraction using the Qiagen DNeasy Blood and Tissue Kit, with some modifications to the manufacturer’s protocol, is also used by this group to extract DNA from organismal tissue.
+Nucleic acid extractions using the QIAGEN DNeasy Blood and Tissue Kit, with some modifications to the manufacturer’s protocol, and the QIAGEN DNeasy Plant Kit are used by this group to extract DNA from organismal tissue.

 ### Method Description and Rationale